Pretty-Good-Freedom-Tech/bounties/brainstorm-product-overview.md

 2. Graph database

 ## Questions: tech stack
 1. Which nostr relay? strfry, khatru are leading options.
+Also consider notedeck.
 2. Should the nostr relay and graph db be on the same instance?
+Or separate?
 3. Maximum possible throughput.
 4. hardware requirements and costs per customer